SquareGPS/navixy-api/docs/backend-api/resources/tracking/zone/index.md

 This document describes CRUD actions for geofences.
 Note that geofence points handled separately because they are represented by big arrays of data.

+Find instructions on working with geofences of different types [here](../../../how-to/how-to-create-geofences.md).

 ***

 ## Entity description